 - It is based on the best available information.

 - It takes human and cultural factors into account.

 - It is dynamic, iterative and responsive to change.

-Managers need to understand the importance of risk management as a tool for meeting business needs and developing management program to support these needs.
+Managers need to understand the importance of risk management as a tool for meeting business needs and developing management programs to support these needs.
 The objective of Risk Management is to identify, analyze, quantify and manage information (security-related) risks to achieve business objectives through a number of tasks.

 Risk management is a process aimed at achieving an optimal balance between realizing opportunities for gain and minimizing vulnerabilities and loss.
 This is usually accomplished by ensuring that the impact of threats exploiting vulnerabilities is within acceptable limits at an acceptable cost.